studieresan/overlord/API.md

 <td valign="top">[<a href="#user">User</a>]</td>
 <td>

-Get a list of users of the given user role.
+Get a list of users of the given user role and year.
 If role is null all users are returned

 </td>
 </tr>